Black dog (folklore): Yeth Hound and Wisht Hounds

 The Yeth Hound (or Yell Hound) is a black dog found in Devon folklore.
 According to Brewer's Dictionary of Phrase and Fable, the Yeth Hound is a headless dog, said to be the spirit of an unbaptised child, that rambles through the woods at night making wailing noises.
 It is also mentioned in the Denham Tracts, a 19th-century collection of folklore by Michael Denham.
 It may have been one inspiration for the ghost dog in The Hound of the Baskervilles by Sir Arthur Conan Doyle, described as "an enormous coal-black hound, but not such a hound as mortal eyes have ever seen" - with fire in his eyes and breath (Hausman 1997:47).

-The Wisht or Wish Hounds (wisht is a dialect word for "ghostly" or "haunted") are a related phenomenon and some folklorists regard them as identical to the Yeth Hounds.Briggs 1976, p.
-440. Wistman's Wood on Dartmoor in southern Devon is said to be the home of the Wisht Hounds as they make their hunting forays across the moor.
+The Wisht or Wish Hounds (wisht is a dialect word for "ghostly" or "haunted") are a related phenomenon and some folklorists regard them as identical to the Yeth Hounds.
+Wistman's Wood on Dartmoor in southern Devon is said to be the home of the Wisht Hounds as they make their hunting forays across the moor.
 The road known as the Abbot's Way and the valley of the Dewerstone are favoured haunts of the hounds.
 Their huntsman is presumably the Devil, and it is said that any dog that hears the crying of the hounds will die.
 One legend states that the ghost of Sir Francis Drake sometimes drove a black hearse coach on the road between Tavistock and Plymouth at night, drawn by headless horses and accompanied by demons and a pack of headless yelping hounds.
 Charles Hardwick notes that black coach legends are "relatively modernised versions" of Wild Hunt and "Furious Host" traditions.
 Robert Hunt further defines whish or whisht as "a common term for that weird sorrow which is associated with mysterious causes".